 It is an individual question.
 Normally hair loss starts 15-20 days after the surgery.

-Sometimes, it happens.
-Shock hair loss is less met in a later age.
+Shock loss is unescapable.
+Shock hair loss is less met in less degree in a later ages.

 Women face this situation more often.
 The reason is that they usually apply for density increase procedures.
 Moreover, hair in women is thinner.
 All in all, female hair transplant causes more trauma risks to natural hair.